Principal

 Chad is one of 11 lawyers from around the country selected to serve on the Plaintiffs Steering Committee (PSC) for In re: Fosamax Products Liability Litigation (No. II), MDL 2243.
 This litigation, which encompasses hundreds of cases against Merck Sharp & Dohme, Corp., involves femur fracture injuries.
 It is consolidated under U.S. District Judge Garrett E. Brown Jr., in the District of New Jersey.

 Chad also served on the Plaintiff’s Discovery Committee for In re: Fosamax Products Liability Litigation, MDL-1789.
-It was in the Southern District of New York Federal Court before the Honorable John F. Keenan, and involved cases of osteonecrosis of the jaw.
+It was in the Southern District of New York Federal Court before the Honorable John F. Keenan and involved cases of jaw osteonecrosis.
 Chad assisted with serving on the Fosamax Science and Administrative Committees for this litigation.

 Transvaginal Mesh and Bladder Slings